tock/tock/doc/Syscalls.md

  - **Fault**: Erroneous operation.
 A Fault-ed process will not be scheduled by Tock.
 Processes enter the Fault state by performing an illegal operation, such as accessing memory outside of their address space.
+ - **Terminated** The process ended itself by calling the `Exit` system call and the kernel has not restarted it.
+ - **Unstarted** The process has not yet started; this state is typically very short-lived, between process loading and it started.
+However, in cases when processes might be loaded for a long time without running, this state might be long-lived.
+ - **StoppedRunning**, **StoppedYielded** These states correspond to a process that was in either the Running or Yielded state but was then explicitly stopped by the kernel (e.g., by the process console).
+A process in these states will not be made runnable until it is restarted, at which point it will continue execution where it was stopped.

 ## Startup